Intramuscular Stimulation (IMS)

 IMS treatment utilizes acupuncture needles to penetrate deep within muscle tissue and specifically targets injured muscles that have contracted and shortened from an unhealthy nervous system.
 The needle sites can be in the extremities at the epicenter of taut, tender muscle bands, or they can be near the spine.
 Penetration of a normal muscle is painless; however, a shortened, supersensitive muscle will ‘grasp’ the needle in what can be described as a cramping sensation.
 The result is threefold.
 One, a stretch receptor in the muscle is stimulated, producing a reflex relaxation and lengthening of the muscle.
 Two, the needle also causes a small injury that draws blood to the area, initiating the natural healing process.
 Three, the treatment creates an electrical potential in the muscle to make the nerve function normally again.

-The goal of IMS at our Burnaby physiotherapy clinic is to release muscle shortening, which presses on and irritates the nerve.
+The goal of IMS is to release muscle shortening, which presses on and irritates the nerve.
 Supersensitive areas can be desensitized, and the persistent pull of shortened muscles can be released.
 IMS is very effective for releasing shortened muscles under contracture, thereby causing mechanical pain from muscle pull.
 IMS, in effect, treats the underlying neuropathic condition that causes the pain.
 IMS has a remarkable success rate at decreasing pain and dysfunction associated with many chronic conditions such as low back pain, whiplash, tennis elbow, TMJ pain, hip/knee/ankle pain, and other chronic/recurrent pain